Skip to content

 Branch Management

-Create branch Create a new branch in the repository Set up new feature branches or bug fix branches
+Create branch Creates a new branch from the active branch.
+Automatically sets the new branch as active after creation.
+Returns success message or handles conflicts if branch already exists Set up new feature branches or bug fix branches for development work

-List branches in repo Lists branches in the repository with optional limit and wildcard filtering View all branches or find specific branches matching a pattern
+List branches in repo Lists branches in the repository with optional limit parameter (default: 20) and wildcard filtering support (e.g., '*dev') View all branches or find specific branches matching a pattern for branch management

-Set active branch Set the active branch for the bot Switch context to work on a specific branch
+Set active branch Switches the active branch for subsequent operations.
+Validates branch existence before switching and provides helpful error messages with available branches Switch context to work on a specific branch for file operations and pull requests

 File Operations

-Create file Creates a new file on the bitbucket repo Add new files to the repository
+Create file Creates a new file on the Bitbucket repository at the specified path with provided contents and commits it to the specified branch Add new configuration files, documentation, or source code to the repository

-Read file Reads a file from the bitbucket repo Retrieve file contents for review or processing
+Read file Reads and returns the complete contents of a file from the repository at the specified branch Retrieve file contents for review, analysis, or processing by the AI agent

 Pull Request Management

-Create pull request Makes a pull request from the bot's branch to the base branch Initiate code review process
+Create pull request Creates a pull request from the bot's branch to the base branch using JSON data specification.
+Returns PR details including URL upon success Initiate code review process for changes made by the agent or automation

-Get pull requests changes Get changes of a pull request Examine file changes in a pull request
+Get pull requests changes Retrieves the diff/changes from a pull request showing file modifications, additions, and deletions Examine specific file changes and modifications included in a pull request

 Indexing & Search